Straight Between the Eyes

-Straight Between the Eyes is the sixth studio album by the British hard rock band Rainbow, released in 1982.
+Straight Between the Eyes is the sixth studio album by English rock band Rainbow, released in 1982 by Polydor Records.
 A remastered CD reissue, with packaging duplicating the original vinyl release, was released in May 1999.
+It was released on 14 April 1982 in the US by Mercury Records.

 History

-The band line-up was the same as had recorded the previous year's Difficult to Cure album, with the exception of David Rosenthal, who replaced Don Airey on keyboards.
+The album was the band's first with keyboardist David Rosenthal replacing Don Airey.
+The remaining members were the same as on the previous year's Difficult to Cure album.

-The title allegedly came from a phrase from Jeff Beck, describing Jimi Hendrix to Blackmore.
+According to Blackmore, the title came from a meeting with Jeff Beck in 1967, when the two were discussing Jimi Hendrix.
+Beck told Blackmore that Hendrix's guitar playing hit him "straight between the eyes".

-The sleeve-art is by British artist Jeff Cummins and Hipgnosis.
+The sleeve-art is by British artist Jeff Cummins and Hipgnosis, though has been described as "one of [Hipgnosis]' very worst; in fact, so bad, it taints the music."
 The original vinyl issue had the lyrics printed on the inner sleeve.

 In an April 1982 interview with British rock magazine Kerrang!, Blackmore stated of "MISS Mistreated", "Well it's to avoid confusion that the 'Miss' is written three times bigger than the 'mistreated' but I expect we'll have someone who shall remain nameless coming up to us saying 'I wrote that song'!"
 That someone being David Coverdale, with whom Blackmore had co-written "Mistreated" for the 1974 Deep Purple album Burn.
 Blackmore had this issue with Coverdale previously when a rendition of "Mistreated" was included on the Rainbow live album On Stage.

-Videos were shot for the songs "Stone Cold" and "Death Alley Driver", which featured Sega's video game Turbo.
-They were occasionally still aired on VH1's Metal Mania program, but have not been aired since 2005.
-However, they can be found on YouTube or on the band's "Final Cut" 1985 home video.
+Videos were shot for the songs "Stone Cold" and "Death Alley Driver", the latter featuring Sega's video game Turbo.
+Both videos received heavy play on MTV and were later included on Rainbow's The Final Cut home video in 1985.